 Because chronic fatigue can happen to anyone at any age, it’s important that a medical professional determine whether or not this treatment is right for you.
 This is particularly true for younger people who may be dealing with long-term fatigue, as it’s possible your fatigue is not caused by imbalanced hormones.

 4. What Are Common BHRT Vehicles?

 There are many delivery vehicles that can be used for bioidentical hormone therapy.
 Some of the most common vehicles include gels or creams, patches, and oral tablets that are used every day.
-However, the most common vehicle for BHRT is pellet therapy, which is considered safer and more reliable.

 5. Should You Consider Other Functional Medicine Solutions?

 When it comes to treating long-term fatigue, many people can maximize their results by combining other aspects of functional medicine.
 For example, combining bioidentical hormone therapy with nutritional, fitness, and lifestyle support can help you make safe changes to improve your health and daily functioning.
 This can be especially important if the cause for your fatigue is a combination of age-related changes, physiological stress, and psychological stress.
 We are happy to help you build the function health plan that will serve your needs best.